 The mention of intelligence assets, or agents, in the above paragraph probably conflicts with the average persons beliefs.
 Most people get their understanding of intelligence agents from the movies.
 The public is flooded with spy movies, like James Bond and Mission Impossible, where the main character is fighting evil henchmen of corrupt organizations.
 But these movies are an intentional misdirection of how the world really works.
-Old Bill was not speaking figuratively when he said, “All the whole world’s a stage!”
+Old Bill was not speaking figuratively when he said, “All the world’s a stage!”

 The movies show us East versus West, but it’s really the PTB versus the rest.
 They want us to think the intelligence agents are out of our view, fighting evil, keeping us safe.
 They don’t want us to recognize their real agents as just actors in plain sight, playing a part, reading a script.